yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/01 .Connecting Power BI to Databricks SQL using Parameters/Readme.md

 4. Set the data type to "**Any"**.
 5. Enter the default value as the Server hostname captured from the DBSQL Warehouse connection detail .

 Repeat the above process and create parameter for HTTP path from SQL warehouse.
-You can get the HTTP Path from DBSQL Warehouse connection details.
+You can get the HTTP path from DBSQL Warehouse connection details.
 Below is a sample screen shot of DBSQL connection showing the HTTP path and Server hostname :
 <img width="512" alt="Screenshot 2023-12-09 at 2 32 41 PM" src="https://github.com/yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/assets/127162962/e33dbf3f-1071-4836-967f-a1aafb2050db">

 Your parameters should look like below in Power BI  :